 I'm using the ABC tool on every project I work on, whether to test or create colour palettes that offer the best contrast ratio.
 By adding your brand’s colours, you can generate a chart to see how they can be used together for accessibility, or find similar colours that work better.

-2. Calculate the reading level
+2. Calculate the reading level of your copy

 An accessible site starts with accessible content.
 Cognitive accessibility has been a major focus of the ongoing WCAG 3 draft, which recommends aiming for a lower secondary (7-9th grade) reading level.
 Use The Hemingway App to calculate the reading level of your content as you write it and make it easily understandable.

-3. Reduce your digital weight
+3. Reduce your digital carbon footprint